 Reporting and analytics

-Another important set of tools covers the data generated by your subscribers and subscription plans.
+Another critical set of tools covers the data generated by your subscribers and subscription plans.
 The Recurly Analytics suite gives you a vast range of data and metrics to wade through.

 recurly analytics